Generalization of the Proca Action: Galileon case of the functions

 This is another way of observing that the interactions we found for the vector field indeed only propagate three degrees of freedom, since when we plug in the longitudinal mode, we obtain the Galileon interaction with at most second order equations of motion.
 The terms for the vector field $\partial_\rho A_\sigma \partial^\rho A^\sigma$ and $\partial_\rho A_\sigma \partial^\sigma A^\rho$ are not the same, but when we replace $A_\mu=\partial_\mu\pi$, they are since the derivatives acting on the scalar field commute $\partial_\mu\partial_\nu\pi=\partial_\nu\partial_\mu\pi$ on flat space-time.
 This has a huge concequence: \emph{the interactions for the vector field have more free parameters than the Galileon interactions}.
 It means that if we had started with the Galileon interactions and performed the replacement $\partial_\mu \pi \to A_\mu$ we would have been missing some of the interactions which also yield three propagating degrees of freedom.
-The vector interaction have two more free parameters (namely what we called $c_2$ and $d_2$ in (\ref{vecGalProcaFieldspecial})).
+The vector interactions have three more free parameters (namely what we called $c_2$, $d_2$ and $e_2$ in \eqref{vecGalProcaField}).
 In fact, an alternative way of finding our generalized Proca action is by restoring the $U(1)$ gauge invariance and imposing that the Stueckelberg field propagates only one degree of freedom, i.e., it satisfies second order field equations.
 One must be careful though, since in addition to the pure Stueckelberg sector, it is also necessarily to analyse the terms mixing the Stueckelberg field and the vector field.
 For $\mathcal L_4$, no additional constraints arise from the mixing terms, since we obtain terms of the general form $K^{\mu\nu}(A_\mu)\partial_\mu\pi\partial_\nu\pi$, which automatically leads to second order contributions for $\pi$.
 However, for $\mathcal L_5$ we obtain terms like $K^{\alpha\beta\gamma\delta}(A_\mu)\partial_\alpha\partial_\beta\pi\partial_\gamma\partial_\delta\pi$ so we need to impose the tensor $K^{\alpha\beta\gamma\delta}(A_\mu)$ to have the correct structure.
-It is also worth to emphasize one more time that the arbitrary functions $f_{2,3,4,5}$ appearing in our generalized Proca action have been chosen to be $A^2$ in this section to be able to relate them to the Galileon interactions.
-In the Stueckelberg language, this is so in order to guarantee the second order nature of the field equations with respect to $\pi$.
-There are however additional contributions upon which the functions might depend without altering the number of degrees of freedom.
-Such terms are those for which the Stueckelberg field give a trivial contribution, i.e., those which are $U(1)$ gauge invariant.
-Therefore, the function $f_2$ could actually depend also on the combinations $F^2$ or $FF^*$.
-It can naturally also depend on any possible contraction between $A_\mu$ and $F_{\mu\nu}$ as well, in a way like for example $A_\mu A_\nu F^{\mu\alpha}F_\alpha^{\;\; \nu}$..etc.
-From the vector field perspective, these terms do not contain time derivatives of $A_0$, so that it will not spoil the existence of the constraints.
-Indeed, if you look at the interactions in $\mathcal L_4$ which are proportional to the parameter $c_2$ then you trivially recognize that these terms are just $c_2 F^2$.
-Since function $f_{2}$ also depends on $F^2$ then the term for instance in $\mathcal L_4$ could be absorbed into $f_2(A^2,F^2)$.
-One must be cautious however, since arbitrary functions of such invariants typically give rise to violations of the hyperbolicity of the field equations and hence to superluminal propagation, which we do not discuss in this work.
+This Stueckelberg analysis in the decoupling limit and the conditions for the $K$ tensors of the allowed mixing between the Stueckelberg field and the transverse fields have been analyzed in detail in \cite{Jimenez:2016isa}.